MuhdNaufalTaib/Union-Football-Academy-website/README.md

 # Union Football Academy Website

 Welcome to the Union Football Academy website!
-This is a front-end-only website designed for showcasing information about our football club and engaging with our community.
+This is a front-end-only website designed for showcasing information about our football club

 ## Overview